Join A Secret Italy

 On the doorstep of hot and crowded Venice, summer beach fun is in full swing on the long sandy shores of Caorle.

-Much like another of the beach towns we love near Venice, a little place called Chioggia, you've a lot of good things going on here: great beaches, fascinating cycling paths and an old town of immense charm.
+Much like another of the beach towns we love near Venice, a little place called Chioggia, you've got a lot of good things going on here: great beaches, fascinating cycling paths, and an old town of immense charm.

 Caorle

 Don't rush either; spend at least three or four days to discover everything and to enjoy some relaxing beach time.
-We always stay at the Hotel Angelo, it's only a few roads back from the beach in the old town, great value and always a warm welcome.
-For something right on the water try the Hotel Astoria.
+We always stay at the Hotel Angelo; it's only a few roads back from the beach in the old town, great value, and always a warm welcome.
+For something right on the water, try Hotel Astoria.

 On the Beach